X Close

 Email:

 We value your privacy and your medical record is a confidential document.
-McCrae Village Clinic maintains the security of patient files to ensure information is only available to authorized staff members.
+McCrae Village Clinic maintains the security of patient files to ensure information is accessible only to authorised staff members.

 The practice complies with the Health Records Act (Victoria 2001) and the Privacy Act (Commonwealth 1988).

 If you would like more information about privacy, or how to access your health record, please ask your doctor or see reception.
-Or click the link below to download your own copy of our Patient Privacy Policy Pamphlet.
+You may also download a copy of our Patient Privacy Policy Pamphlet using the link provided.

 This pamphlet explains how personal information about you and your health is recorded and managed in our practice.
 We also have a written privacy policy describing how we manage personal information.
 You can receive a copy of our policy free of charge upon request or access it via our practice website.